learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

 ## Process

 1. In the `index.html` file use the comments in the code to place the content from `SOURCE.md` in the proper locations.
 The image file [`MOCKUP.jpg`](https://s3.amazonaws.com/learn-verified/RIYADH-MOCKUP.jpg) can be used as a reference to build the `index.html` page as it appears.
-2. HINT: If you'd like to take a look at your handiwork, you can preview this in your browser by following [these steps](http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide).
+HINT: If you'd like to take a look at your handiwork as you go, and you're working in the Learn IDE, you can preview the `index.html` file in your browser by following [these steps](http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide).

 ## Bonus
 Use CSS in the `style.css` file in the `css` folder to change different aspects about your page such as: